jhofm/flysystem-iterator/README.md

 Recursive iteration is more memory-efficient than Flysystem's recursive listContents lookup (`$filesystem->listContents('', true)`), since only directory contents that are part of the current item's ancestry are kept in memory.

+The returned iterator is seekable, countable and jsonserializable.
+Using these functions will often require a complete recursion over all items in the filesystem.

 ## Configuration options ##
 Iterator behaviour can be controlled by passing a key/value configuration array to the plugin.